Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-Accurately simulating the dynamics of many-body quantum systems in two and three dimensions is one of the grand challenges of physics research.
 Dynamical simulations are fundamental for understanding the non-equilibrium correlated states of matter which emerge on transient timescales and are routinely being realized in quantum devices thanks to steady progress in quantum technologies~\cite{Xiao2021, Mohsin2024, Keesling2019, Buzzi2020, Frey2022, Qiujian2021, Smith2016}.

-While a wide variety of classical computational methods have been proposed for simulating non-equilibrium quantum systems \cite{Schiro2010, Kota2015, Mingru2020, Kaelan2023, Gutierrez2022, Kloss2020, Paeckel2019, Wurtz18, Reyhaneh2020}, these methods often suffer from severe bottlenecks which, in tandem with the intrinsic entanglement growth present in dynamical quantum systems, make them difficult to scale up.
-Variational ansatze such as neural quantum states (NQS), for instance, can be dynamically evolved using time-dependent variational Monte Carlo via inversion of the quantum geometric tensor.
-This inversion raises numerical stability issues which limit the timescale to which one can evolve the system \cite{Sinibaldi2023}.
-The intrinsic one-dimensional structure of matrix product states (MPS), meanwhile, typically makes them a poor ansatz for large, correlated, two- and three-dimensional systems, while higher-dimensional tensor networks often require costly computational methods for optimization and contraction, limiting the amount of entanglement that can be captured.
+Although a wide variety of classical computational methods have been proposed for simulating non-equilibrium quantum systems \cite{Schiro2010, Kota2015, Mingru2020, Kaelan2023, Gutierrez2022, Kloss2020, Paeckel2019, Wurtz18, Reyhaneh2020}, these methods often suffer from severe bottlenecks which make them difficult to scale up.
+Approaches involving variational ans\"atze such as neural quantum states (NQS), for instance, suffer from numerical stability issues when inverting the quantum geometric tensor, limiting the time horizon \cite{Sinibaldi2023}.
+The intrinsic one-dimensional structure of matrix product states (MPS), meanwhile, typically makes them a poor ansatz for large, correlated, two- and three-dimensional systems, whereas higher-dimensional tensor networks often require costly computational methods for optimization and contraction, limiting the amount of entanglement that can be captured.

-These difficulties suggest that controllable quantum devices, such as digital quantum processors or quantum annealers, may be the best tools for accurately performing scalable quantum simulations, despite their inherent noise.
-A number of notable experiments have put forward evidence to this effect \cite{Arute2019, king2024, Kim2023, Morvan2024}.
-These experiments, however, either consider random unitary evolution --- whose physical significance is unclear --- or have turned out to be more tractable with classical computational approaches than they first appeared \cite{Tindall2024, Begusic2024, rudolph2023, Zhang2022}.
+These difficulties suggest that controllable quantum devices, such as digital quantum processors, quantum annealers or analogue quantum simulators may be the best tools for accurately performing scalable quantum simulations, despite their inherent noise.
+A number of notable experiments have put forward substantial evidence to this effect~\cite{Arute2019,Morvan2024, king2024, Sepehr2021, Kim2023}.

+Prominent examples of experiments on programmable, digital processors include random unitary circuits \cite{Arute2019, Morvan2024}.
+These provide strong evidence of quantum advantage, although their practical significance and the exact quantum speedups remain unsettled \cite{Zhang2022, Gray2021hyperoptimized, Ayral2023,Schuster2025}.
+More physically motivated circuits \cite{Kim2023, Robledo2025} have also been considered; by contrast, these are often susceptible to classical simulations which can leverage the physical structure in the system to efficiently obtain high-accuracy results \cite{Tindall2024, Begusic2024, Rudolph2023, rudolph2025simulatingsamplingquantumcircuits}.